evaesteban/IDD-Fa19-Lab3/README.md

 **e.
 What kind of relationship does the resistance have as a function of stimulus? (e.g., linear?)**

-Flex sensor: Linearly with bent angle
+Flex sensor: Linearly with bent angle.

-Photo cell: Logarithmic with illumination
+Photo cell: Logarithmic with illumination.

-Softpot: Linearly with touch position
+Softpot: Linearly with touch position.

 ### 2. Accelerometer